Fantastic prices on houses in need of renovation in Moclinejo outside Malaga (towards Nerja)

 • Taxi from Moclinejo to the beach/Rincon costs €10-13, (13 minutes, 11.7 km)

 • Taxi to Nerja from Moclinejo: €35-45, 33 minutes.
-Buses from Malaga 4 times a day from Malaga, 3 times a day from Moclinejo.
-Three times a day on the weekend.
-We recommend that those who do not want to rent a car during their stay in Moclinejo buy or rent an electric bicycle.
-These are available for purchase in Rincón.
+Buses from malaga 4 times a day from Malaga, 3 times a day from Moclinejo.
+Three times a day on weekends.
+We recommend that those who do not want to rent a car during their stay in Moclinejo buy or rent an electric bike.
+These can be bought in Rincón.

 • See also this overview article with new development that is current here and now on the entire Costa del Sol.